ihmeuw/vivarium/docs/source/concepts/lookup.rst

 ----------------

-A :class:`LookupTable` for a quantity is a callable object that is built from a scalar value or a :class:`pandas.DataFrame` of data points describing how the quantity varies with other variable(s).
-It is called with a :class:`pandas.Index` as a function parameter, representing a simulated population as discussed in the :ref:`population concept note <population_concept>`.
-When called, the LookupTable simply returns appropriate values of the quantity for the population it was passed, interpolating if necessary.
+A :class:`LookupTable` for a quantity is a callable object that is built from a scalar value or a :class:`pandas.DataFrame` of data points that describes how the quantity varies with other variable(s).
+It is called with a :class:`pandas.Index` as a function parameter which represents a simulated population as discussed in the :ref:`population concept note <population_concept>`.
+When called, the LookupTable simply returns appropriate values of the quantity for the population it was passed, interpolating if necessary or extrapolating if configured to.
 This behavior represents the standard interface for asking for data about a population in a simulation.

 Construction Parameters